 - Add diced potatoes, veggie broth, salt and pepper (the amount of salt needed will depend on how salted your vegetable stock is).

-- Close the lid and make sure that the release handle is set to “sealing” position.
+- Close the lid and make sure that the release handle is set to “sealing” position (see step-by-step photos).

 - Pressure cook on high for 10 minutes (it will take the instant pot about a minute or so to start).